benhowell/benhowell.github.com/_drafts/java-scripting-plugin-framework.md

 <div class="intro">
   <div class="intro-txt">
   <p>
-    Plugins are a great way to allow extensions, features and customisation to be added to your application over time.
+    Plugins are a great way to allow extensions and customisation to be added to your application over time.
 There are many software use cases that can benefit from a plugin architecture, such as stream processing engines (e.g. new data sources, filters, processing algorithms) and software that involves content creation and editing such as text editors (e.g. font effects, layout management) and photo editors (e.g. lens effects, colourisation methods) to name but a few.
   </p>
   <p>
     Java scripting API implements a JSR 223 compliant framework for embedding script engines and the last time I counted, there were over 30 language engines implemented[^1].